pbering/sitecore-glitterfish/README.md

 Running Sitecore in a single container is made possible by:

-1. Using embedded [SQL Server Express LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15), a small 50 MB install.
+1. Using SQL Server 2019 Express embedded into image.
 1. Sitecore CLI is supported and enabled by the same approach used in [Sitecore Reforge](https://github.com/pbering/sitecore-reforge).
 1. Disabling Solr, Sitecore Content Search and SSL.